vigetlabs/foliage/README.md

 loosely on [Om's Cursor](https://github.com/omcljs/om/wiki/Cursors) and
 [OmniscientJS's `immstruct`](https://github.com/omniscientjs/immstruct),
 however it is not nearly as ambitious.
-It differs from these solutions by compromising on robustness for significant payload savings.
+It compromises on robustness and purity for the benefit of build size.

 Foliage makes it easier to work with data in component-oriented frameworks such as React by allowing data to be passed around in terms